Science as curiosity-stopper

 Yes indeed!
 Whenever anyone asks “How did you do that?”
 I just say “Science!”

 Ever since the author pointed this out (and to some extent, ever since I read Lockhart's Lament sometime prior to 2012-12-22), I like to look at things people regard as ordinary, and wonder about them.
-I still haven't understood light-bulbs, but they're a puzzle I'm working on, and the more I understand, the more I appreciate light-bulbs: Joy In the Merely Real.
+I still haven't understood how metal wires in a light-bulb make light, but it's a puzzle I'm working on, and the more I understand, the more I appreciate light-bulbs: Joy In the Merely Real.

-There was an internet meme making the rounds around 2015: "magnets, how do they work?"
-Some people found it hilarious.
-In my interpretation, it's rare to be aware you don't know that much about ordinary things, and that's why it tickled these people.
-Humor is pointing out something unexpected.
+There was an internet meme making the rounds around 2012: "magnets, how do they work?"
+I chatted with some people who found it hilarious.
+I couldn't understand the humor, but then, humor is pointing out something unexpected.

-It isn't a reaction I could ever have.
-Engagement and fascination, yes, but laugh?
-Laugh at what?
+Laugh isn't a reaction I could ever have.
+Engagement, yes, but laugh?
+At what?

-The fact someone else knows the answer to the mystery doesn't make it any less of a magical mystery for you.
+The fact someone else in the world knows the answer to the mystery doesn't make it any less of a magical mystery for you.

-If they knew how little of their knowledge they could regenerate, perhaps they will feel more shocked (How to feel shocked enough?) and wonder "How can it be?
-This seems impossible!"
+If you know how little of your knowledge you could regenerate, perhaps you will feel more shocked (How to feel shocked enough?) and wonder "How can it be?
+My world-model does not expect this to happen!"

 What links here